1st Republican President: Abraham Lincoln, Republican

 1947 Jackie Robinson becomes the first black American to play in the Major Leagues: Republican Jackie Robinson broke the color barrier in Major League Baseball when the owner of the Brooklyn Dodgers, Republican Branch Rickey, brought him up to the major leagues.

-1953 Refugee Relief Act: Republican President Dwight Eisenhower which resulted in the admission of 214,000 immigrants to the United States.
+1953 Refugee Relief Act: Republican President Dwight Eisenhower which resulted in the admission of 214,000 legal immigrants to the United States.

 1956 The Interstate Highway System: Republican President Dwight Eisenhower begins construction of the Interstate highway system.